pablofdezalc/akaze/README.md

 Examples:
 To see how the code works, examine the three examples provided.

+## MATLAB interface

+A mex interface for computing AKAZE features is supplied, in the file `mex/akaze.cpp`.

+To be able to use it, first compile the library as explained above.
+Then, you will need to compile the mex from Matlab.

+The following is an example for compiling the mex on Windows 64 bit, Visual Studio 10 and OpenCV 2.4.8. from the `src` folder, type in MATLAB:

+`mex akaze.cpp -Ilib -L'..\build\lib\Release\' -I'<path_to_opencv>\build\include' -L'<path_to_opencv>\build\x64\vc10\lib' -lopencv_calib3d248 -lopencv_contrib248 -lopencv_core248 -lopencv_highgui248 -lopencv_imgproc248 -lAKAZE`

+For other platforms / compilers / OpenCV versions, change the above line accordingly.

+On Windows, you'll need to make sure that the corresponding OpenCV bin folder is added to your system path before staring MATLAB. e.g.:

+`PATH=<path_to_opencv>\build\x64\vc10\bin`

+Once the mex file is compiled successfully, type:

+`akaze`

+to display function help.

 ## Documentation
 In the working folder, type: `doxygen`